contentful/extensions/samples/default-field-value/README.md

 }
 ```

-In this example we used an `enum` field which predefines the available values to hex values of `blue`, `yellow` and `red`.
+We used an `enum` field which pre-defines the available values to hex values of `blue`, `yellow` and `red`.
 When assigning the extension to a field in a content type, those values can be used to set the default value:

 ![Screenshot of params](http://contentful.github.io/extensions/assets/uiextensions-default-field-value-assign.png)
 Assigning the UI Extension to a content type and setting the instance parameter

 During rendering of the extension in the entry editor, the extension will set the field value to default.

-Read more about configuration parameters in the [installation and instance parameters](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/ui-extensions/configuration-parameters) section of the Content Management API.
+Read more about configuration parameters in the [installation and instance parameters][instance-params] section of the Content Management API.

 ## Usage